 1. Look to bathroom mirror lighting

 Want to actually be able to see your face in the bathroom mirror when you're washing it/putting on makeup?
-Grouping bathroom lights over – and to the side of – a mirror will ensure that they're working where they're most needed.
+Grouping bathroom lighting over – and to the side of – a mirror will ensure that they're working where they're most needed.
 Bouncing the light off the mirrored glass will help a narrow or small bathroom feel bigger, too.
 Win win.

-Look to have bathroom lighting over a mirror (task lighting), a main bathroom light to illuminate the whole room (downlight/ambient lighting), and lighting that shows off a feature in the room (accent lighting) for a balanced space.
+Look to have bathroom lighting over a mirror (task lighting), the main bathroom light to illuminate the whole room (downlight/ambient lighting), and lighting that shows off a feature in the room (accent lighting) for a balanced space.